iankorf/MCB185-2023/unit8_final_projects/README.md

 + Get the hexcodes for your favorite colors
 + Minimize the distance between an input color and your colors

-## elvish ##

-When writing fantasy novels, authors must somehow come up with new names that sound like they come from a different language.
-Make a language generator using Nth-order Markov models.
-For example, generate Evlish words from a mixture of Finnish and Welsh (or whatever you think Elvish is supposed to look like).

-+ Read books (e.g. Gutenberg Project) into tables of letter frequencies
-+ Generate new words from the tables of frequencies

 ## hgt_detector ##